 |Where:||4812 E. Butler Ave.
 (S.E. corner of Chestnut and Butler)|

 |Cost:||$5.00 co-pay per session|

 On-Site does not provide crisis or emergency services.
 In case of mental health emergency, please notify FPU campus security and/or call 911.

 - Individual adult, adolescent and child counseling

 - Family counseling

 - Continuing Education and consultation for human services professionals

 The On-Site Counseling Program provides professional, sliding-scale counseling services offered by clinicians who are masters' level marriage and family therapists or clinical social workers.
 Pre-licensed clinicians are supervised by licensed marriage and family therapists, licensed clinical social workers or licensed psychologists.
-Mary Shamshoian, M.A., L.A.F.T., serves as the clinical and administrative director.
+Angela Turner, M.A., L.M.F.T., serves as the clinical and administrative director.